sdiehl/wiwinwlh/tutorial.md

 ```

 It is best to run this without optimizations applied ``-O0`` so as to preserve
 the original call stack as represented in the source.
 With optimizations
-applied this may often entirely different since GHC will rearrange the program
+applied, this may often entirely different since GHC will rearrange the program
 in rather drastic ways.

 See: